 If a resident is locked out, a lock-out key may be requested from the Residence Services Office.
 Photo ID is required to receive a lock-out key.
 The lock-out key is only issued to the resident who can prove they are an occupant of the locked room.
 The resident cannot authorize or send someone else to sign out a key on their behalf.
 The resident will have 30 minutes to unlock the room and return the lock-out key to the Residence Services Office.
 All lock-out instances will be recorded.
-Between September and April three free lock-outs are allowed; for each additional lock-out \$20 will be charged to the resident's account.
+Between September and April three free lock-outs are allowed; for each additional lock-out a fee will be charged to the resident's account.
+Fees are posted on our website.